nic-stack/USA-Flight-Delays-and-Cancellation-Analysis/README.md

 Technologies Used
 Data Visualization & Business Intelligence: Tableau

-Data Analysis: SQL (for initial data preparation/querying, as indicated in the broader project context)
+Data Analysis: Python (for initial data preparation/querying, as indicated in the broader project context)

 Data Source: Real-world airline data (as part of the larger analysis project)